 Uses Floorspace (sq m)

-AI 295
+Al nil

-A2 -
+A2 nil

-A1, A2 and A3 Flexible Floorspace -
+A1, A2 and A3 Flexible Floorspace nil

-BI(a) -
+B1(a) 444

-Total 295
+Total 444

-Chelmsford Borough Council has a service level agreement (SLA) with Essex County Council to undertake monitoring of office use (Use Classes BIa), retail uses (Use Class AI-A3) and recreational and leisure uses.
+Chelmsford Borough Council undertakes monitoring of industrial and warehousing uses (Uses Classes B1 - B8) and office use (Use Classes B1a), retail uses (Use Class A1-A3) and recreational and leisure uses.
 In all cases, extensions, new development, redevelopment and changes of uses will be monitored.

-As apart of the SLA, Essex County Council will carry out an annual field survey of land development within Chelmsford Borough and carry out analysis of the data collected.
+Chelmsford Borough Council will carry out an annual field survey of land development within Chelmsford Borough and carry out analysis of the data collected.

-The current economic downturn means that there has been a slowdown in employment floorspace delivered during 2009/2010.
-It is expected that this trend will continue into 2010/11.
+The current global economic downturn means that there has been a slowdown in employment floorspace delivered in recent years.
+It is expected that this trend will continue into 2011/12.